FrangipaneTeam/terraform-plugin-framework-validators/docs/common/null_if_attribute_is_set.md

-# `NullIfAttributeIsOneOf`
+# `NullIfAttributeIsSet`

-!!! quote inline end "Released in v1.6.0"
+!!! quote inline end "Released in v1.8.0"

-This validator is used to verify the attribute value is null if another attribute is one of the given values.
+This validator is used to verify the attribute value is null if another attribute is set.
+Set could mean either the attribute is present in the configuration.

 ## How to use it